arsedianivan/aip/week3/week3.md

 #### Chosen Task:

-My chosen task for the week 3 assessment is Category 3: Personal Development and Productivity
+My chosen task for the week 3 assessment is Productivity & Category 5: Face-to-Face & Category 3: Personal Development and ace Community

 #### Evidence:

+1. I participated & attended a health hackathon (Makers) run by No Moss co.
+My team and I put together a workflow and document management application for clinicians, doctors and registered Nurse.
+Here is the selfie https://drive.google.com/file/d/0B2V_4DIikFfoa2pCSnBvVmVrT3c/view?usp=sharing

-I enrolled in a couple of MOOC (Online) courses in week 2 and started learning the courses' materials, in week 3 I continue the learning process and completed the practical challenges to utilise npm to manage packages and also deploy Node.js, Express, React, Babel Interpiler as well Bootstrap 4 framework locally:
+2. I enrolled in a couple of MOOC (Online) courses in week 2 and started learning the courses' materials, in week 3 I continue the learning process and completed the practical challenges to utilise npm to manage packages and also deploy Node.js, Express, React, Babel Interpiler as well Bootstrap 4 framework locally:

 * ![EDX](https://www.edx.org/sites/default/files/mediakit/image/thumb/edx_logo_200x200.png)
 ##### [Building Functional Prototypes using Node.js](https://www.edx.org/course/building-functional-prototypes-using-microsoft-dev280x)